Our process for the perfect corporate video

 Do you like to chat things out?
 Or take your time with a written brief?

-However you like to work through this, your brief is where we get inside your head.
+However you like to work, your brief is where we get inside your head.

-We can catch up face to face, book in a Zoom – or send you the link to our written brief – whatever works best for you.
+We can catch up face to face, book in a Zoom – or send you the link to our questionnaire – whatever works best for you.

 What do we need to know?